AI Digest.

 i'm not joking and this isn't funny. the new models have killed the ide for me and i've almost entirely switched to terminal only. our new cli brings all the best parts of our extension in a snazzy tui, all open source. the team is cooking and we're just getting started.

-C Cline @cline
+C cline @cline

 Introducing Cline CLI 2.0: An open-source AI coding agent that runs entirely in your terminal.
 Parallel agents, headless CI/CD pipelines, ACP support for any editor, and a completely redesigned developer experience.
 Minimax M2.5 and Kimi K2.5 are free to use for a limited time.
 From prompt to production.
 All in your terminal.